DaveBenham/VenomPremium/VenomChaosBoxes.md

 The knob may be unipolar or bipolar depending on the Attenuator configuration context menu option.

 ### MOD 2 > RATE B knob
 Controls the amount of a second modulation source to modulate the oscillator B frequency.
-The lower right switch selects either the Sample & Hold or Triangle B as the modulation source.
+The lower right switch selects either the Sample & Hold or Triangle A as the modulation source.

 The knob may be unipolar or bipolar depending on the Attenuator configuration context menu option.